Log in

 HOW IS THE LAKE EVALUATED EACH YEAR FOR MILFOIL?

-In late September, our lake management contractor (SOLitude Lake Management) performs a comprehensive, two day aquatic plant survey.
+In late September, our lake management contractor (Arrowwood Environmental) performs a comprehensive, multi-day aquatic plant survey.
 They visit the 199 GPS data points that were set up in 2001 to evaluate the aquatic plants observed at these locations.
 Using the data collected, and recommendations from our DASH team based on their observations from the season, our team creates a preliminary control plan of areas to be hand-pulled / suction harvested or spot treated with ProcellaCOR.

 In January, the LSCA meets with the Vermont DEC to review the work of our Milfoil Control Program for the previous year, and discuss our preliminary plans for the upcoming year.
 This meeting is also a great opportunity to discuss our other lake and water quality improvement programs with the DEC.

-Then, in early May, both SOLitude and our DASH team will perform a spring survey and compare it to the fall survey.
+Then, in early May, a one-day spring survey is performed, and the results are compared it to the fall survey.
 A final plan will then be created and submitted to the DEC for approval.
 The LSCA will then inform the lake community of our finalized plans for the season with direct mailings, emails, announcement posts on our website and Facebook pages, and with signage around the lake.
 We will also schedule a meeting for the lake community so we can discuss the plans for the season, present best practices to limit the spread of milfoil, and answer questions.

 CAN YOU TELL ME MORE ABOUT PROCELLACOR?